– How much are your puppies?

 – What are your hours of operation?

 Since we operate out of our home and we are a large family with other commitments, visits must be by appointment only.
 We are not available on Saturdays.
-This is due in part to religious conviction, as we observe the seventh-day sabbath, but also because we need a day once a week in which we can be together as a family and not have to worry about other commitments.
+This is due in part to religious conviction, as we observe the seventh-day sabbath, but also because we need a day once a week in which we can be together as a family and not have to arrange for other commitments.
 When you practically live and breathe dogs, puppies and keeping up with inquiries – it’s important to take a little break!
-We are available most Sundays through Fridays.
-We prefer appointments to be between 9am and 6pm, but we can be flexible on this.